CentroEPiaggio/unipi-grasp-datasets/README.md

 #### Experiment protocol

-Connect all devices.
-ToDo description.

-0. Work on the data directory `roscd scenario1/data`.
+0. Connect all devices and work on the data directory `roscd scenario1/data`.

 1. Follow the instruction in the [calibration](https://github.com/CentroEPiaggio/calibration) package for the asus-phasespace calibration.